python-unsam/Programacion_en_Python_UNSAM/Notas/03_Mas_Python/03_207Objects.md

 Bonus: How would you modify this example to additionally parse the `date` entry into a tuple such as `(6, 11, 2007)`?

-Spend some time to ponder what you’ve done in this exercise.
+Spend some time to ponder what you’ve done in this ejercicio.
 We’ll revisit these ideas a little later.